Rudragupta23/PahalFoundation/README.md

 -   **Donation Portal:** Integrated with Razorpay for seamless and secure online donations.
 -   **Content Management:**
     -   **Blog/Forum:** A platform for teachers and admins to create, edit, and publish articles.
 Includes a rich text editor and a commenting system for community engagement.
-    -   **Video & Photo Gallery:** A space to upload and manage multimedia content to share our story and activities.
 -   **Student Management System:**
     -   **Admissions:** An easy-to-use form for enrolling new students.
     -   **Student Database:** A central place to view and manage detailed student information.
     -   **Attendance Tracking:** Functionality for teachers to take and record daily attendance.
-    -   **Progress Reports:** A system to monitor and document the academic and personal growth of each student.
 -   **Volunteer Management:**
     -   **Enrollment:** A dedicated form for new volunteers to register and join our cause.
     -   **Volunteer Database:** A directory of all volunteers and their information.